lavylipesh/Pitch-It/README.md

 8. User is able to view the different categories.

 # Contact information
-If you want more information on my projects feel free to contact me at
+If you want more information on my projects feel free to contact me at beth13lilib@gmail.com
+# Licence Information
+MIT Licence (c) Lilibeth Langat